Article of the Month - Sep 2021

 Brief Summary of the Mahabharata

 Pandu is the king of Hastinapura.
 His elder brother Dhritarashtra did not take the throne due to being born blind, but the two share power somewhat, with Pandu as the undisputed king.
 Being a spiritual man, Pandu retreats to the forest to pursue solitude, and there he dies very young.

 Yudhishthira, his eldest son, is not yet old enough to take the throne.
 So power is handed off to Dhritarashtra for a time, until the rightful heir can lead.
+But Dhritarashtra has an eldest son, Duryodhana, and he wishes for him to take power.
+After all, was Dhritarashtra not the eldest of his brothers?

+If he had not been born blind wouldn’t Duryodhana be the next king?
+The father and son plot and connive to usurp power.
 There is an argument to be made that Duryodhana is at least as eligible as Yudhishthira to be the next king of Hastinapura.
 But the personal attributes of the two settle things in the minds of many.

 Yudhishthira is virtuous; Duryodhana is corrupt.
 So the family is split.
 There are the Pandavas (sons of Pandu, led by Yudhishthira) and the Kauravas (sons of Kuru, led by Duryodhana — actually, both sides are sons of Kuru, but the Pandavas are now considered the rebellious upstarts).

+They must make war, and they do so at Kurukshetra, the field of the Kurus.
+Ultimately, the Pandavas win, but the cost is great.
 Now, this is the briefest of summaries, foregoing many meaningful episodes that everyone should take to heart.
 There are rigged dice games that send Yudhishthira and his brothers into exile, there are curses, there is the arrival of a God, and so many other scenes and plots that make up this greatest of literary works.

 But in this brief summary, we get the central tension.
 We see that there is a kingdom divided along with a family.
 We see the difficulties between upholding the bonds of blood while also upholding the dharma of being a good and just leader.
 What each of the characters must do is decide how to follow their dharma, how to uphold the essence of their duty.

 As it is an epic, the stakes are enormous — the future of an entire kingdom hangs in the balance.
 For most of us, the stakes of our dharma seem less important, so we need a story of this magnitude to remind us that dharma is always important.

 Understanding Caste

 In the many episodes of the Mahabharata, we have to remember that the caste system is working in the psychology of the characters.
 Every complex society that we know of seems to have some system of sorting people.
-There are social hierarchies wherever you go, for good and bad, and in the society of this epic, that is built around the caste system
+There are social hierarchies wherever you go, for good and bad, and in the society of this epic, that is built around the caste system.

 Vyasa makes it clear that no matter where you are in the caste system, you have a dharma, and that dharma is as important for you to follow as it is for the king to follow his dharma.
 This is a radically democratic spiritual idea.
 By understanding it, we see that it is not enough for a few important people to make sure they’re following their dharma.
-Instead, it tells us that we are all essential, wherever we stand in society, and a great society is one where everyone is able and willing to follow their dharma

-The difference between us, however, is made up by our different roles, aptitudes, and abilities.
-A truck driver’s dharma is not the same as a waitress’s dharma.
-A graphic designer’s dharma is not the same as a janitor’s dharma.
 Nevertheless, we must all follow our own, unique dharma to create a world at peace.
 And if we do not, we generate karma that must be burned off, if not in this life then the next.
 Through adharma, we create a series of cause and effect that must be rectified somehow, someway.
 We can’t escape it.
 And our station is never below or above these demands.

 Lessons in Dharma

 The Mahabharata is so beloved because it marries marvellous storytelling with edifying lessons in how to live.
 It is both a collection of wonderful tales and also a guidebook that will serve you for your entire life.

-We are only human, we will not always live up to the highest virtue.
-Sometimes we look back in horror to discover that we were the Duryodhana in a given situation.
+As we struggle to understand our own dharma, we look to these characters as examples.

 The psychological depths of this epic remind us that we often can convince ourselves that working in our own selfish interest is our dharma.
 If we are not careful, we become malicious while making grand moral justifications.
 After all, Duryodhana had a logical argument for why he should be king.

 So the Mahabharata doesn’t sell us a bunch of feel good nostrums.
 Instead, it teaches us what we need to know, including the difficult and hard to swallow lessons.
 Life is confusing.
 Our dharma is not always crystal clear, and we are capable of convincing ourselves to act in selfish ways.
 And so how do we sharpen our minds to discover our true dharma?